 1. Scope and Definitions

-b) These General Terms and Conditions of Sale (GTC) apply exclusively.
-Deviating or unfavorable conditions of the buyer will not become part of the contract even if we do not expressly object to them.
+b) These General Terms and Conditions (GTC) apply exclusively.
+Deviating or unfavorable conditions of the buyer do not become part of the contract even if we do not expressly object to them.

 2. Conclusion of Contract and Offer Documents